25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 With bare floors, you can create the illusion of more open space while keeping a consistent look with dark coloured walls.
 If you cannot expose some parts of your kitchen, you may still create a low-key industrial kitchen with purposely attached pipes that double up as your primary lighting.
 Do not be afraid to add some greens and industrial accents to a spare open shelf to balance the neutral colours.

 Aside from the aesthetic appeal and the atmosphere your theme brings to your kitchen, there are more factors to consider when planning a kitchen design.
 One of the most important considerations is the layout.

-A busy kitchen shall cater not only to your cooking needs, but it also has to support ergonomics or the efficient way of adjusting your space to your lifestyle.
-A functional kitchen space shall efficiently carry out its three main functions- cooking, cleaning, storing without one area hindering the other.
+A busy kitchen must accommodate not only your cooking needs but also ergonomics, or the efficient way of adjusting your space to your lifestyle.
+A functional kitchen space shall efficiently carry out its three main functions—cooking, cleaning, storing without one area hindering the other.
 For smaller kitchens, a proper layout and clever design can help you work at ease.

 Take a look at these fantastic kitchen layouts to inspire you and grab some tips to effectively create a conducive kitchen space.

 7. Open HDB Kitchen